Archeloth/weather-api-assignment/README.md

 - [ ] Modal interface for user friendliness, instead of the current button clicking twice for data overwriting.
 - [ ] A real caching system (exp: PHP FileCache) for the API calls, to reduce traffic.
 - [ ] The 1 mail / 24h limit.
 Currently every Alert stored lives individually, and the 24h limit applies onto to themselves, not across linked email addresses.
+- [ ] Proper CRUD functionality of the Alerts.
 - [ ] Unit and other tests.